Matilda the Musical: London (2011–present)

 Since 2011, Matilda the Musical has been playing at the Cambridge Theatre in London's West End.

 In 2011, the musical received its West End debut (under the new title of Matilda the Musical) at London's Cambridge Theatre.
 The show was originally scheduled to begin previews on 18 October 2011, but because of structural and installation work at the theatre, the start of the performances was delayed until 25 October.
 The opening night was postponed from 22 to 24 November.
 The musical opened in London to uniformly positive reviews; Kaye and Carvel received high praise for their performances.
 Many of the principal adult cast from the Stratford run reprised their roles in London.
 Eleanor Worthington-Cox, Cleo Demetriou, Sophia Kiely and Kerry Ingram—the only one to reprise her role from Stratford at this time—starred in the title role.

 In October 2011, Matilda won Best Musical and Best Actor (Bertie Carvel) in the UK Theatre Awards, and in November 2011 it won the Ned Sherrin Award for Best Musical as part of The Evening Standard Theatre Awards.
 The production was nominated in all 10 categories for which it was eligible at the 2012 Olivier Awards.
 The four Matildas performed "Naughty" at the awards show.
 Matilda won 7 Oliviers: Best New Musical, Best Director (Warchus), Best Actor in a Musical (Carvel), Best Actress in a Musical (accepted by four Matildas), Best Theatre Choreographer (Darling), Best Set Design (Howell) and Best Sound Design (Baker).
 This was a record number for any show in the event's 36-year history.

 On 16 March 2020, due to the COVID-19 pandemic, the show suspended performances, returning to the Cambridge Theatre from 16 September 2021.
 On 12 November 2021, a 10th anniversary performance celebrated 10 years since the show opened in the West End which featured a pre-show speech by Kelly and Minchin with many of the creatives and previous cast in attendance, including 42 previous Matildas.
 The production celebrated its 5,000th performance in April 2025.

 Broadway (2013–17)

 On 29 February 2012, the RSC announced the show would transfer to Broadway in spring 2013; it would still be set in England despite initial pressure for the show to be Americanised.
 On 19 July 2012, it was announced that the show would open on 11 April 2013 at the Shubert Theatre, with previews commencing on 4 March 2013.
 Bertie Carvel and Lauren Ward reprised their roles as Miss Trunchbull and Miss Honey.
 Ted Wilson also continued as Eric.
-A four-girl cast consisting of Sophia Gennusa, Oona Laurence, Bailey Ryon, and Milly Shapiro played the titular role of Matilda.
+A four-girl cast consisting of Sophia Gennusa, Oona Laurence, Bailey Ryon, and Milly Shapiro shared the titular role of Matilda.